Weiru11/Eventnow/README.md

 ## AI Usage Statement

-I used Claude (Anthropic) to assist with the following:

-- Generated the models, views and url routing for the Event, Session, Registration and Subscription features
-- Generated the HTML templates and CSS design system for all pages
-- Helped debug the CSRF error in the register form
-- Helped debug the 500 error in the subscribers page
-- Gave feedback on the database schema design
-- Generated the HTMX integration code for AI features

 I used OpenAI GPT-5.4-mini (via the course-provided API key) for the in-app AI features:
 - AI event description generator (Create Event page)